OTC-CISRiley/CIS150Info/docs/readme.md

 ### the exception handling project folder is all you need

 ## remove github connection from the exception handling project folder
+Sometimes, a project becomes associated with GitHub and it cannot be added to TFS.
+If this happens, follow these steps:
-1. Locate the exception handling project folder in Windows File Explorer
+1. Locate the project folder in Windows File Explorer
 2. Use the View menu bar
 3. check the Show Hidden Files option
 4. Delete the hidden Git files/folders